codingMustache/codingMustache/README.md

 ## Joke of the Day

-Wife told me to take the spider out instead of killing it...
-We had some drinks, cool guy, wants to be a web developer.
+Why did the feline fail the lie detector test?
+Because he be lion.

 ## Daily Trivia

-In computing, what does LAN stand for?
+On a standard American QWERTY keyboard, what symbol will you enter if you hold the shift key and press 1?
- 1. Long Antenna Node
+ 1. Dollar Sign
- 2. Local Area Network
+ 2. Exclamation Mark
- 3. Light Access Node
+ 3. Percent Sign
- 4. Land Address Navigation
+ 4. Asterisk

 <details>
   <summary>Answer</summary>
-  Local Area Network
+  Exclamation Mark
 </details>